Somerville Public Library Meeting Room Policy

 The Library Auditorium or Conference Room shall not be used for entrepreneurial or commercial purposes, for the solicitation of business, for profit or for fundraising unless proceeds are to benefit the Somerville Public Library.
 No goods or services shall be promoted, sold, or exchanged upon the premises or by sample, pictures, or descriptions without prior approval by the Library Director.

-With permission of the Library Director, profit-making organizations may use the Library Auditorium or Conference Room for a $250 fee, check payable to the Somerville Public Library.
+With permission of the Library Director, profit-making organizations may use the Library Auditorium for a $250 fee, and the Conference Room for a $100 fee; checks payable to the Somerville Public Library.

 Exceptions to this policy may be made at the discretion of the Board of Library Trustees as it deems in the best interest of the Library and the community.